Latest Posts

 That the globules are distinguishable is strongly supported by the fact that at a diameter of ~0.5 microns, there are approximately $10^{9}$ atoms (give or take an order of magnitude) contained within each globule, and, so, it would be extremely unlikely that any two globules would contain exactly the same number of atoms.
 The odds of finding identical globules drops many orders of magnitude more once one considers that each globule will contain some amount of foreign contaminants so that both the composition and the number of atoms found within any given globule will likely be unique and thus each globule will be microscopically distinguishable.

 That the globules can be model as an ideal gas takes a bit more thought.
 The key features of an ideal gas are that it is a collection of similar objects that only interact with each other over a very short range and that the time between interactions is large compared to the duration of the interaction.
-Despite the fact that the globules are suspended in water, a substance which continuously jostles the individual globules, doesn’t alter the fact that they interact with other fat globules through a short-range electrostatic repulsion only occasionally (on the order of 4% of the time, based on fill fraction).
-The presence of the protein molecules only complicates the quantitative modeling but not the qualitatively conclusions.
+Despite the fact that the globules are suspended in water, a substance which continuously jostles the individual globules, doesn’t alter the fact that they interact with other fat globules through a short-range electrostatic repulsion only occasionally (on the order of 4

 With Swendsen’s two assumptions well-supported, we are now equipped to argue against the conclusion that quantum mechanics is inescapable.
 Here we have a gas of distinguishable particles, all much larger than an atom so that quantum statistics can hold no sway, for which the traditional expression for entropy predicts startlingly wrong conclusions.
 One, we’ve already encountered in the Gibbs paradox discussion in the last post.
 The other, which is a variation, also deals with mixing and goes something like this.